ernestns/dailydocs.dev/docs/product-spec.md

 The application recommends documentation links selected from known documentation sources.

-The catalog should stay small unless additional links improve the daily reading experience.
+Each topic should have a small catalog of roughly 10 to 50 high-quality documentation links.
+More links are only useful when they improve the daily reading experience.

+Identifying high-quality documentation is the central product challenge.

+Quality signals include:

+- Foundational: understanding this unlocks many other topics.
+- Practical impact: the knowledge improves how people build or debug real systems.
+- Canonicality: the source is authoritative or widely accepted.
+- Uniqueness: the page provides insight that is not repeated everywhere else.

 ### Official First